ache038/scaffold/react-project.md

 * All the internal used function start with `_`
 * Ts.UI.js interface could be mix with `verb + componentName`such as
   * init：initialize major component
-  * initFilter: initialize sub component
+  * initFilter: initialize sub component `Component.Filter`
 * Redux.Mapping.js: Exposed interface should be function with name`connect<Component>`, the main component name is fixed: `connectIndex`.
 * Component.js: named Component with static attribute displayName to be distinguish.
   * mapping -&gt; `import mapping from './Redux.Mapping`:Recommend fixed name to connect Redux.Mapping.js